 Phakic Intraocular Lens Implant

-Phakic intraocular lens implant is a type of refractive surgery in which special type of artificial intraocular lenses are implanted in the eye either in the anterior chamber or posterior chamber in order to correct high refractive errors.
+Phakic intraocular lens implant is a type of refractive surgery in which special type of artificial intraocular lenses are implanted inside the eye either in the anterior chamber or posterior chamber in order to correct high refractive errors.

 Many clinical trials have shown better quality of vision and better visual acuities than lasik for patients with high myopia because it provides less high order aberration which can be a problem in Lasik for patients with more than -9.0 D.